-The potential for application of GM technology in livestock production is faced with challenges that include; inadequate scientific, regulatory and outreach capacities; inadequate awareness of benefits of GMO's; and limited collaboration among relevant institutions.
+The potential for application of genetic engineering technology in livestock production is faced with challenges that include; inadequate scientific, regulatory and outreach capacities; inadequate awareness of benefits of Genetically Modified Organisms (GMO); and limited collaboration among relevant institutions.

-The challenge of is how to ensure the promotion of the use of biotechnology and its products, while at the same time assuring the safety of the products of biotechnology for humans, and the environment.
+The challenge is how to ensure the promotion of the use of biotechnology and its products, while at the same time assuring safety of the products of biotechnology for humans, and the environment.
 The Biosafety Act No. 2 of 2009 mandates the National Biosafety Authority, in consultation with the Directorate of Veterinary Services, to implement the national policy on the introduction and use of genetically modified livestock, arthropods and micro-organisms in Kenya; the aim being to keep vigil for government, business sector, scientists and farmers on all matters relating to animal health, including animal health inputs and products.

-National Government will:- enhance the capacity for general supervision and control over the transfer, handling and use of livestock-related genetically modified organisms with a view to ensuring the safety of human and animal health; and the provision of an adequate level of protection of the environment.
+The National Government will enhance the capacity for supervision and control over the transfer, handling and use of livestock-related genetically modified organisms with a view to ensuring the safety of human and animal health; and the provision of an adequate level of protection of the environment.

-County Governments will: facilitate the National Biosafety Authority to provide the general supervision of GMO introductions in Kenya.
+County Governments will collaborate with the Livestock Agencies and the National Biosafety Authority to provide for the safe use of GMO's in Kenya.